 - Outdoor demand is fairly high with an orchard, several raised bed vegetable gardens, and some landscape to water.

 With these constraints, we found that rainwater could not simultaneously meet all indoor and outdoor water demands in drought conditions.
 Therefore, some water recycling is required.
 We chose to use grey water recycling of shower and laundry water for toilet use and outdoor watering.
 The net amount of recycling is around 20%.

 The design we settled on it as follows:

-- A 9700 gallon QCS corrugated metal rainwater tank.
+- A 6000 gallon rainwater cistern.
 We determined that only 4,000 gallons is necessary to supply enough water for indoor use so much of this capacity is dedicated to outdoor watering.
 The added capacity in this case is very cost effective.